 Public disclosure statements for Ontario’s Members of Provincial Parliament have been filed with the Clerk of the Legislative Assembly.

-The statements reflect each MPP’s holdings as of Sept.
-1, 2016.
-As stipulated by the Members’ Integrity Act, 1994, all members are required to disclose their assets, liabilities and other information in a private statement filed with the Integrity Commissioner.
-All MPPs have met to review their holdings with Integrity Commissioner J. David Wake to discuss their statements.
-These meetings provided a valuable opportunity to discuss conflict of interest issues, as well as review the rules around gifts.
+The statements reflect each MPP’s holdings as of September 1, 2013.
+As stipulated by the Members’ Integrity Act, 1994, all members are required to privately disclose their assets, liabilities and other information in a statement filed with the Integrity Commissioner.
+All MPPs have met with Integrity Commissioner Lynn Morrison to discuss their statements.

-The Integrity Commissioner is required to disclose publicly certain information from each MPP’s private disclosure statement.
-The statements are available at https://pds.oico.on.ca/Pages/Public/PublicDisclosures.aspx and can also be viewed in the Office of the Clerk of the Legislative Assembly.
+The Commissioner is required to publicly disclose certain information from each MPP’s private disclosure statement.
+The statements are available at www.oico.on.ca and can also be viewed in the Office of the Clerk of the Legislative Assembly.

 About the OIC